 When you’re not writing, what do you do?

 I also love travelling.
-My favourite place in the whole world is Sydney, Australia, closely followed by safaris in southern Africa.
+My favourite places in the whole world are Sydney, Australia, and South Africa.
+I’m addicted to safaris.
 You can’t beat the thrill of knowing you could be ripped to pieces by a pride of hungry lions at any moment.
 The wild dogs would eat your entrails, while the giraffes look on, chewing, but I digress.

 Then there’s the boring stuff I have to make time for.
 Like working.

 I love it.
 It makes me happy.
 I’m not yet published but when you want something enough, you never give up.